Triton-AI/sick_lidar_fusion_project/README.md

 ## YOLO Model Training
 See [here](https://cloud-swordfish-3c8.notion.site/Object-Detection-0d8e28b57b9e4c5b8a0de89ef90a1c05) for detailed instruction on how to train a YOLOv8 object detection model and how to convert the .pt model to blob model if you want to run the YOLO model on an OAK camera.
+- Please put the trained .pt YOLOv8 model in the `src/cam_lidar_fusion/model` folder.
+- If you want to run YOLOv8 models on OAK cameras, please follow the instructions provided in the link above to convert the .pt file.
+Extract the result and put everything into the `src/cam_lidar_fusion/blob_model` folder.
+NOTE: We switched to 320x320 size instead of the 640x640 as shown in the link to reduce computation time of the YOLO model.

 ## Other scripts in cam_lidar_fusion
 ### camera_calibration.py